FartLabs/fartlabs.org/blog/shop.md

 cutting-edge web development.

-We even borrowed some inspiration from the awesome Deno merch store (thanks denoland/merch!).
+We even borrowed some inspiration from the awesome Deno merch store (thanks [denoland/merch](https://github.com/denoland/merch)!).
 This means a smooth, intuitive shopping experience for you, and a tribute to what's possible.
 We're all about transparency and sharing our process, so feel free to dive into the code and see how it all works.
 Maybe it'll even inspire your next project!

 ## Why this matters to you

-- **Support the [FartLabs Mission](/mission):** Every purchase helps fuel our passion for building innovative projects.
+- **Support the [FartLabs Mission](/mission)**: Every purchase helps fuel our passion for building innovative projects.
-- **Limited-Time Launch Price:** Snag your FartLabs Baseball Cap at a special launch price.
+- **Limited-Time Launch Price**: Snag your FartLabs Baseball Cap at a special launch price.
 This offer won't last forever, so don't miss out!
-- **Join the Community:** Rocking the FartLabs merch is a way to connect with a community of like-minded individuals who appreciate a good blend of tech and... farts.
+- **Join the Community**: Rocking the FartLabs merch is a way to connect with a community of like-minded individuals who appreciate a good blend of tech and... farts.